 Nausea and Vomiting

 If the waste and toxins in your body are not able to be flushed out either by urination or dialysis, they will start to build up in your body.
 Much like food poisoning, these toxins can make you sick to your stomach.
 This can cause nausea, vomiting, and diarrhea.
+If you are worried about making yourself throw up, try to drink lots of fluid and take anti-sickness medication to avoid vomiting.

 Shortness of Breath